It’s hard to find time to study when you’re a mum. These tips will help you achieve your study goals and find time to study as a mature age student.

-These are the answers mums gave when I asked: how do you fit in study?
+These are the answers mums gave when I asked on Facebook: how do you fit in study?

-The good news is, we’re already experts at being creative with our time – we do it every single day.
+The good news is, you’re already an expert at being creative with your time – you do it every single day.

 (As a side note, waiting for the doctor would count as leisure time in Robinson’s time diaries.)